 - Those exposed to red light took comparatively less time to sleep

 - Lastly, the ones who were exposed to the light of their preferred colors took only 11.8 minutes to sleep

 What are the Benefits of the Best Color Light for Sleep?

-Now that you are up with the best color light for sleep, let’s have a closer look at some of its benefits on human health.
+Now that you are up with which light is best for sleep let’s have a closer look at some of the benefits light may have on human health.
 These include

-- Increase in production of the sleep hormone
+- Increase in the production of the sleep hormone

 - Relax the body